otto-torino/django-baton/README.md

 The check of a dirty form relies on the jQuery serialize method, so it's not 100% safe.
 Disabled inputs, particular widgets (ckeditor) can not be detected.
 Default value is `True`.
 - `SHOW_MULTIPART_UPLOADING`: if set to `True` an overlay with a spinner appears when submitting a `multipart/form-data` form.
+- `ENABLE_IMAGES_PREVIEW`: if set to `True` a preview is displayed above all input file fields which contain images.
+You can control how the preview is displayed overriding the class `.baton-image-preview`.
+By default previews are 100px height and with a box shadow on over event.

 Let's see the `MENU` and `ANALYTICS` configurations in detail.